nathanlane/nathanlane.github.io/about.md

 ## This blog...

-Is a mish mash of current interests---big and small:
+Is a mish mash of current interests--big and small:
 >Economic development; comparative structural change; industrial history; political economy; messy data in Python+R; and "big data" approaches to historical data.
 Oh, and I dabble in Southeast Asian studies.